textractor/hugo-mdai-docs/content/quickstart/install.md

 +++
-title = 'Installation'
+title = 'Install MDAI'
+weight = 20
 +++

-# Install the MDAI Software and Dependencies
+Install the MDAI software and required dependencies in one command!